geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The flocks slept peaceful on the mountain's brow,
 When starting from the turf, in panic fear,
-They clustering ran, as warn'd of danger near ;f
+They clustering ran, as warn'd of danger near;f